abandonedpools/hlae-cfg-csgo/readme.md

 3. go to the round/tick you want to record and press <kbd>o</kbd> on your keyboard to start recording (you can change this bind in the cfg file)
 4. once you are done, press <kbd>o</kbd> again to stop recording

-you should execute the config every time you launch a demo or else some commands will not work
+you should execute the config every time you launch a demo or else some commands will not be executed properly (delag and such)

 by default the recordings will be saved in a folder named "untitled_rec" in your Counter-Strike Global Offensive folder.

-if you do not see an mp4 file or encounter other issues please refer to the bottom of this page.
+if you do not see an mp4 file or encounter other issues please refer to the [bottom of this page](#no-video-file).

 ## simple command shortcuts
 aliases you can type in console to quickly execute/toggle commands.